Skip to main content

 Oral Estrogen the Hepatic First Pass

 When estrogen is taken as a pill, it is absorbed through your digestive system and travels directly to the liver.
 This initial journey is known as the hepatic first-pass metabolism.
 Your liver processes the estrogen before it enters your general circulation.
-This metabolic process has significant consequences for your profile.
+This metabolic process has significant consequences for your cardiovascular risk profile.

-The liver’s processing of can lead to an increase in the production of certain proteins, including those involved in blood clotting.
-This is a key reason why oral estrogen has been associated with a higher risk of (VTE).
 Concurrently, this hepatic metabolism can favorably alter your lipid profile by lowering low-density lipoprotein (LDL) cholesterol and increasing high-density lipoprotein (HDL) cholesterol.
 However, it also tends to increase triglycerides, another type of fat in your blood that can contribute to cardiovascular risk when elevated.

 The route estrogen takes through the body fundamentally dictates its impact on cardiovascular health markers.